Member login

 Delivering Our Health Promotion Strategy

-The Coeliac NZ Medical Advisory Panel has prepared a dietitian standard of care for adults newly diagnosed with coeliac disease and a ‘new patient checklist’ for dietitians supporting adult clients who have been newly diagnosed with coeliac disease.
-If you are a dietitian or health care professional and would like a copy of these resources, please contact Lisa Jury, Health Promotion Manager for a copy.
+The Coeliac NZ Medical Advisory Panel has prepared a dietitian standard of care for adults newly diagnosed with coeliac disease which includes a new patient checklist to ensure a holistic approach to patient care.
+If you are a dietitian or health care professional and would like a copy of these resources, please contact our Health Promotion Manager for a copy.
 Email: healthpromotion@coeliac.org.nz

 BECOME A MEMBER